Jagestah/homegrown/README.md

   - pull
   - push
   - checkout
+  - pull requests
 - Weekly Homework:
-  - Create Github account
+  - Create a Github account
-  - Create Repo for ttheir ongoing project
+  - Create Repo for the ongoing project
   - Create a README.md in the repo documenting why the student is interested in the course

 ### Week 2